 Bladder Cancer Treatment

-At Memorial Sloan Kettering Cancer Center, we may recommend surgery, chemotherapy, radiation therapy, or a combination of these for treating bladder cancer.
-Throughout, we’ll make preserving or re-creating the bladder key considerations in your treatment plan.
+We may recommend surgery, chemotherapy, radiation therapy, or a combination of these for treating bladder cancer, keeping in mind that preserving or re-creating the bladder is a key consideration.

 Most bladder cancers are diagnosed at an early stage.
 Your chance of surviving this disease is very good when it’s caught early and you receive prompt treatment.
 Surgery is a good option for many patients with early-stage disease.

 Each year, our multidisciplinary team of experts diagnoses and treats nearly 400 patients with bladder cancer.

 If your cancer is more advanced and has spread beyond the bladder, we may recommend chemotherapy or new drugs or combinations of drugs we’re exploring through clinical trials.
 Some trials test new drugs while others aim to make improvements to the standard treatments.

 You will meet with both a medical oncologist (a doctor who specializes in cancer) and a surgeon before we prescribe any treatment.
 This ensures that experts in both specialties thoroughly evaluate your situation to determine the best approach.

 Bladder Cancer That Has Spread or Returned